ioshisolis/bootcamp-kickstarter-analysis/README.md

 The main challenges I had was with the las formula COUNTIFS since the range for the Goals has values between different numbers.
 I had to add and extra if (new range, new criteria).

 ![Captura de Pantalla 2021-09-27 a la(s) 5 16 42 p  m](https://user-images.githubusercontent.com/37987602/134997773-965d2cd2-2828-45f3-8576-c3259500bb9c.png)

+### Challenges and Difficulties Encountered afert fixing the COUNTIFS Formula

+The main challenge was the use of the >= and <= signs, i was using them wrong.
+Now they are fixed.
+No wonder why the graphs looked different.

 ## Results